nikhilkamineni/Sprint-Challenge--SQL/README.md

 posted messages to a channel to which they subscribed in the past, but they no longer subscribe to now.)

-> In the following, there will be more columns that you have to add in
-> many tables, not just the ones listed here.
+In the following, there will be more columns that you have to add in various tables, not just the columns listed here.

 1. Write `CREATE TABLE` statements for tables `organization`, `channel`, `user`, and `message`.